Ricobyter/jobify/README.md

 #### For Job Seekers
 - **Job Board** — Browse published listings filtered by location, type, experience level
-- **AI Job Search** — Describe your skills and goals in plain text; Gemini matches you to relevant listings
 - **Resume Upload** — Upload a PDF resume; Claude AI generates a structured summary automatically
 - **Mock Interview** — AI interviewer (Claude) conducts adaptive interviews based on your resume and target role, then gives a scored evaluation with improvement steps